kraftp/hcura_website/hsrc/hsrc_2015/faq.md

 **How competitive is the application for HSRC?**

 Competitive but not ridiculously competitive.
-Again, you don’t have to have won competitions such as Intel STS, Siemens, National Physics Bowl, or USA Biology Olympiad to be accepted, but many students have participated in science extracurricular activities such as the ones listed above in their high school in some form or another—whether that means membership in a science club or research in a bioengineering lab.
+You don’t need to have won competitions such as Intel STS, Siemens, National Physics Bowl, or USA Biology Olympiad to be accepted, but many students have participated in science extracurricular activities such as the ones listed above in their high school in some form or another—whether that means membership in a science club or research in a bioengineering lab.
 Hopefully, however, after our conference, you will be encouraged to participate in more science activities!

 **HSRC is the Harvard Science Research Conference.
 Do I need prior research experience?**